Annie Smith Ross: North Carolina Library Commission

 At the May 1907 meeting of the North Carolina Library Association in Asheville, North Carolina (the organization's third gathering), a group of members pushed for the creation of a library commission within North Carolina state government that could aid libraries throughout the state.
 However, the movement was unsuccessful at that time.
-The fourth NCLA meeting, though, held in Greensboro, North Carolina in November 1908, saw more powerful lobbying and the appointment of a legislative committee to work on writing a draft of a bill.
+The fourth NCLA meeting, held in Greensboro, North Carolina in November 1908, saw more powerful lobbying and the appointment of a legislative committee to work on writing a draft of a bill.
 The momentum and organizing from that meeting ultimately resulted in the 1909 creation of the North Carolina Library Commission by the North Carolina legislature.

 In 1909 Ross was appointed to the new state-level library commission in the role of secretary.
-To assist in advising North Carolina libraries the commission was tasked with gathering "complete statistics of all libraries and other library activities in the state".
-It also took over the operation of traveling libraries from the Federation of Women's Clubs and began publishing the North Carolina Library Bulletin, as well as working toward the establishment of library training programs within the state.
+To assist in advising North Carolina libraries, the commission was tasked with gathering "complete statistics of all libraries and other library activities in the state".
+It also took over the operation of traveling libraries from the Federation of Women's Clubs, and began publishing the North Carolina Library Bulletin, as well as working toward the establishment of library training programs within the state.